-To be honest, I wasn’t really sure what to expect when my plane touched down in Madrid last week.
-I had tried to read a travel book about the city but quickly became overwhelmed with how much there was to know.
-While I’m not one who will completely wing it when traveling, I also believe in leaving room for adventure, and that’s what I did.
+I wasn’t really sure what to expect when my plane touched down in Madrid last week.
+I had tried to read a travel book about the city but quickly became overwhelmed with how much there was to know, and while I’m not one who will completely wing it when traveling, I also believe in leaving room for adventure, and that’s what I did.
 I got a general layout of the city, learned a few of the local customs and decided I was as ready as I’d ever be to take on my first city in Europe solo.
 What helped and what hurt along the way?
 Here’s a few things I learned in six days while visiting Madrid, Spain.

 1. Learn your transportation options.

 Madrid had an amazing subway system that was remarkably easy to navigate even though it was all in Spanish.
 The trains were color coded and numbered with their end stops clearly marked so you’d have less of a chance going the wrong direction.
 Another bonus was that there’s only one train ran on each track, unlike New York where you really have to pay attention to what train number you’re getting onto at the platform.
 I did have a tricky time buying a pass from their automatic kiosks and ended up purchasing a 10 ride pass for around 15 euros.
 The trains were clean and the stations were well lit and safe.
 I only took a taxi twice, and neither of my cab drivers knew English beyond what I knew in Spanish.
 Rates were comparable to New York rates with a flat fee from inside the city to the airport.
 With how small and winding the streets are, walking is preferable unless you’re headed out of the main part of Madrid.
 Buses were also quite common, but I never found myself needing to use them.